 For more info visit

-Going soouth from the pass you can find two small lakes: White Lake to the east and Black Lake to the west.
+A few metres south of the pass, there are two small lakes: Lake Bianco to the east and Lake Nero to the west.